ianwengchan/ianwengchan.github.io/_pages/about.md

 both from U of T. See my [profile](https://www.sgs.utoronto.ca/profile/sophia-chan/) on the School of Graduate Studies community, sharing my thoughts and experience in the MFI program.

-In terms of professional development, having passed six [Society of Actuaries (SOA)](https://www.soa.org/Canada) exams and completed all VEE requirements, I am committed to acquiring my ASA accreditation, followed by the FSA.
+In terms of professional development, having passed seven [Society of Actuaries (SOA)](https://www.soa.org/Canada) exams and completed all VEE requirements, I am committed to acquiring my ASA accreditation, followed by the FSA.

 ***Fun Fact:*** I am both born and self-recognised as female, despite my seemingly masculine name.
 In fact, my first name is "Ian Weng" together, so I am not the Ian you might